JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 Subprojects with the synchronization disabled will have their own `Package.resolved` lock file, placed in the subproject directory next to the `build.gradle.kts` file.

-Just like with the default synchronization, all `Package.resolved` files for customized subprojects should be committed to your repository.
+Just like with the default synchronization, all `Package.resolved` files for customized subprojects (but not the entire enclosing folders) should be committed to your repository.

 ### Force an update of the lock file